 SIGNS OF NEUROINFLAMMATION

-Your brain can’t tell you it’s in pain due to inflammation, but neuroinflammation is a real thing.
-You will get signals however, when your brain is suffering from the effects of chronic inflammation.
+Your brain can’t tell you it’s in pain due to inflammation, however, you will get signals when your brain is suffering from the effects of chronic inflammation.
 What are those signs?

 - Anxiety and depression

 It is very important to understand that inflammation isn’t inherently a harmful thing.
 Having zero inflammation is not the goal.
 In fact, inflammation is meant to protect and serve you!
 Your brain has its own immune system with controlled inflammatory responses that affect these processes positively:

 - Immune system surveillance and telling your body to get ready to fight a virus